contains the active ingredient pantoprazole

 These are the more common side effects of Salpraz Heartburn Relief.

-skin problems such as itchiness and rash, or swelling, blistering or peeling of the skin
+skin problems such as itchiness, rash with swelling, blistering or peeling of the

 frequent infections such as fever, severe chills, sore throat or mouth ulcers

 high blood pressure